 - Use a swaddle if your baby hasn’t started rolling yet.
 If you’re unsure about swaddling, you can learn about the pros and cons of swaddling here

-- Once your baby can roll over, transition them to a sleep sack or wearable blanket.
+- Once your baby starts rolling over, transition them to a sleep sack or wearable blanket.
 We loved the Halo sleep sack.
 It comes in fleece and cotton options and goes all the way up to 2T!
 Another bonus of using a sleep sack is that it can help keep your baby from climbing out of their crib.
 (We kept Evelyn in a sleep sack until she learned how to take it off at two years old!)

 - The Woolino 4 Season baby sleeping bag is pricey but claims you can put your baby in it for all four seasons.
 The merino wool is a breathable material and helps regulate body temperature.
 This is why it is one of the best sleep sacks out there!

 - This Baby Deedee quilted duvet sleeping bag is a heavier option for colder climates.
 It has a breathable fabric and is recommended for use in a room with a temperature of 64 to 74 degree F.

 When Can Baby Sleep with A Comforter?